SACEMA/SMART_testing/meeting_notes/notes.md

 - how should we organise code?

 Junior team meeting:
-each of us think of a pitch direction, then make pitch to group. what
+- each of us think of a pitch direction, then make pitch to group.

 # Meeting 2020-07-01
 ### Agenda
-* This is a short update meeting
+* This is a short update meeting. lots still to do [2-7 above].
 * Jeremy's very minor updates
 * Elisha's literature update
 * Abi's update on waiting compartments and discussion to accompany